-The Risk Committee plans to meet at least twice in each year.
-Its members are A Cheatle (non-executive director) and K Harcourt (non-executive director).
+The Risk Committee plans to meet at least once each year.
+Its members are A Cheatle and K Harcourt.

 The Risk Committee's primary responsibilities are to identify and review the risks the group faces and to review the safeguards in place to mitigate those risks.